-aac Workshop, Hamburg, Germany
+aac Workshop, Hamburg

-This workshop was under the guidance of
+This workshop is under the guidance of

 Prof. Dr. h.c. mult.
 Dipl.-Ing.
 Meinhard von Gerkan and

 Dipl.-Ing.
 Architect Stephan Schütz

 The spring workshop of the Academy for Architectural Culture is dedicated to the development of designs for a redesign and reorientation of the "Japanisches Palais" in Dresden.
 The Japanisches Palais is the last large museum in Dresden that has not yet been renovated.
 Previously a rather introverted palace building, its opening to a future-relevant exhibition building is imminent.
 With its central location on the northern bank of the Elbe, in direct view of the Zwinger and the Semperoper, it is a significant building block in the important museum landscape of Dresden.

 The Staatliche Kunstsammlungen Dresden (SKD) are the oldest and currently second largest museum association in Germany with over 450 years of history.
 In their museums, the SKD show masterpieces of world renown, especially Raphael's "Sistine Madonna" in the Gemäldegalerie Alte Meister, as well as exhibits from the Historisches Grünes Gewölbe and the Neues Grünes Gewölbe.